Say it loud: I’m Roma and Proud – www.proudroma.org

 Adopting the clenched fist symbol used by liberation movements throughout history, Proud Roma Free Europe campaign imagery is designed to inspire the courage to overcome the fear, shame and stigma many Romani people are subjected to.
 Its colours are drawn from the Romani flag, which was first unfurled 50 years ago on 8 April 1971, when Romani activists from across Europe gathered in London to set a nation free.
 On that day, they created a flag, an anthem and a transnational identity for Europe’s 12 million Roma.

-From advertising billboards to TV adverts, from T-shirts to online talent contests with a grand finale in Berlin, campaign organisers hope that 2021 will be turning point for Europe’s largest and most widespread ethnic group.
+From advertising billboards to TV adverts, from T-shirts to online talent contests, campaign organisers hope that 2021 will be a turning point for Europe’s largest and most widespread ethnic group.